johnjkenny/vpn/README.md

 # VPN

 This project is a simple VPN service that uses OpenVPN to create a secure tunnel between a server and client.

+## Server generates the following certs:
+- ca.crt
+- ca.key
+- server.crt
+- server.key
+- dh.pem
+- tls-crypt.key
+- client.crt
+- client.key

-The server and client are configured to use a TUN interface.
-The server is configured with a certificate authority to generate server, DH key, tls-crypt key and cert and key for every client to add.
-The client cert bundle includes the vpn-ca.crt, tls-crypt.key, client.crt and client.key.
-The bundle in encrypted with provided password during creation or uses a default embedded encryption key.
-The encryption is added to prevent any package sniffing while transferring the bundle to the client.
-The server is configured to use `dnscrypt-proxy` to encrypt DNS queries and the client is configured to use the server as the DNS resolver.
-All network traffic is routed through the VPN tunnel.
+The server is configured to run on port 1194 by default, but can be set to a different port during initialization.
+The server is setup to use `dnscrypt-proxy` to encrypt DNS queries and the client is configured to use the server as the DNS resolver.

+## The client cert bundle includes the following:
+- ca.crt
+- tls-crypt.key
+- client.crt
+- client.key
+- client.conf

+The client bundle is encrypted with the provided password during creation or uses a default embedded encryption key.
+The encryption is added to prevent any package sniffing while transferring the bundle to the client (man-in-the-middle).
+The certs use ECDSA-SHA256 keys and TLSv1.3 AES-256-GCM-SHA384 cipher for encryption.
+The client config file includes the server IP and port to establish connection with server.

 ### Limitations:
-This has been tested with `rocky9.5` server and client and most likely will not work with other distribution.
-Further development is needed to make it more portable.
-Feel free to fork and make it work for your needs or submit a PR.
+This has been tested with `rocky9.5` with server and client and most likely will not work with other distribution.
+Further development will be needed.
+Feel free to fork and make it work for your needs, submit a PR, or open an issue to request a feature.
+The initialization expects firewalld to be installed and running on the server for proper configuration.

-### Server Installation
+## Server Installation

 1. Create virtual Environment
 ```bash